StephenDRoberts/kafka-mongo-comparison/README.md

 ## Overview

-The purpose of this application is to compare the read and write performances of a Kafka Streams backed State store against a MongoDB based application.
+The purpose of this application is to compare the read and write performances of a Kafka Streams backed State store against a MongoDB based application within the [Spring Boot](https://spring.io/projects/spring-boot) framework.

 ## Architecture